Torsional Stiffness Calculator

 The relationship is directly analogous to linear spring stiffness (k = EA/L for axial, k = F/x for springs).
 Doubling the diameter increases torsional stiffness by 16× (since J scales as D⁴), while doubling the length halves it.
 This strong diameter dependence means that small increases in shaft size dramatically reduce twist.

 Torsional stiffness also determines natural frequency: a shaft with a flywheel at one end oscillates at f = √(k/I)/(2π).
 If this frequency matches an excitation source (engine RPM, gear mesh), resonance causes dangerous vibrations.
-This calculator provides stiffness, deflection, natural frequency, and series/parallel combinations for system design.
+It gives stiffness, deflection, natural frequency, and series/parallel combinations for system design.

 Use this calculator when you need to estimate how much a shaft, torsion bar, or coupling will twist under load.
 It is useful for drivetrain sizing, suspension design, and any system where rotational deflection matters more than simple strength.